-VanDusen covers 22 hectares (55 acres); the 1 million lights are confined to the "front" of the garden, that is, the section easily accessible from the main entrance.
+VanDusen covers 55 acres; the 1 million lights are confined to the front of the garden, that is, the section easily accessible from the main entrance.
 Paths are wide enough for strollers and wheelchairs.

 Getting to the VanDusen Festival of Lights